-Quality itself can be characterized into two dimensions - 'Quality Business' and 'Quality Management'
+Quality itself can be characterized into two dimensions - 'Quality of Business' and 'Quality of Management'

-1. Quality Business
+1. Quality of Business

-- A Quality Business is one with a sustained competitive advantage measured by high return ratios, in absolute terms and/or relative to peers.
-Some good examples of these characteristics can be seen in stocks like HDFC Bank and TCS. - A Quality Business also has Industry leadership position.
-Like Bosch India which is the undisputed leader in Fuel Injection System for medium/heavy commercial vehicles and tractors. - In addition, Quality Businesses typically have a favorable industry structure i.e. they operate in a monopoly, duopoly or oligopoly.
-Good examples of such industries are Asian Paints and United Spirits. - Quality is found in secular and stable businesses; preferably consumer facing.
-A good example of such a business is Colgate which has been present in oral care as an established consumer category for many years. - Another characteristic of a Quality Business is limited use of leverage on the balance sheet.
+- A quality business is one with a sustained competitive advantage measured by high return ratios, in absolute terms and/or relative to peers.
+Some good examples of these characteristics can be seen in stocks like HDFC Bank and TCS - A quality business also has industry leadership position.
+Like Bosch India which is the undisputed leader in fuel injection system for medium/heavy commercial vehicles and tractors - In addition, quality businesses typically have a favourable industry structure i.e. they operate in a monopoly, duopoly or oligopoly.
+Good examples of such industries are Asian Paints and United Spirits - Quality is found in secular and stable businesses; preferably consumer facing.
+A good example of such a business is Colgate which has been present in oral care as an established consumer category for many years - Another characteristic of a quality business is its limited use of leverage on its balance sheet

-2. Quality Management
+2. Quality of Management

-- Quality Management is one which has competence and can be seen in the industry leading margins they command.
-Infosys and Sun Pharma are good examples of this. - Quality Management is also characterized by a rational capital allocation policy.
-A good example is Hero Honda, given its focused investment in core business and high dividend payouts. - Quality Management believes in rewarding its shareholders with regular dividend.
-Companies like Colgate and Page Industries are examples. - Quality Management thinks innovatively in terms of their company's products, processes and selling approach.
-For example, the management of Pidilite has successfully created new segments/markets through innovation. - Quality Management is honest and trustworthy.
+- Quality of management is one which has competence and can be seen in the industry leading margins they command.
+Infosys and Sun Pharma are good examples of this - Quality of management is also characterized by a rational capital allocation policy.
+A good example is Hero Honda, given its focused investment in core business and high dividend payouts - Quality of management believes in rewarding its shareholders with regular dividend.
+Companies like Colgate and Page Industries are examples - Quality of management thinks innovatively in terms of their company's products, processes and selling approach.
+For example, the management of Pidilite has successfully created new segments/markets through innovation - Quality of management is honest and trustworthy.
 It is also transparent in its dealings and provides adequate disclosures.
-Infosys is one of the foremost example here.
+Infosys is one of the foremost example